beginning of content

 Testing positive to COVID-19 while pregnant

-If you experience breathing difficulties call triple zero (000) and follow the operator’s instructions.
+If you are having breathing difficulties call triple zero (000) and follow the operator’s instructions.
 Be sure to tell them you are pregnant.

 What should I do if I test positive to COVID-19?

-If you are pregnant and have tested positive to COVID-19, you should contact your maternity care providers, like your doctor or midwife, immediately.
+If you are pregnant and have tested positive to COVID-19, you should contact your maternity care providers, such as your doctor or midwife.
 They will be able to assess your condition and advise you on the best way to get your regular maternity care while you are isolating with COVID-19.

 If you have been advised that you can safely recover from COVID-19 at home, there are several things you can do to relieve the symptoms:

-You should also contact your maternity care providers immediately if you have any of the following symptoms during your pregnancy:
+You should also contact your doctor or midwife immediately if you experience:

 Tell your maternity care providers that you have COVID-19 so they can best advise you what to do.